Adamskoullos/react-next-guide/tables.md

 // Helper function used within sortData function getComparator (orderDirection, orderBy) {
-  return order === 'desc'
+  return orderDirection === 'desc'
     ? (a, b) => descComparator(a,b,orderBy)
     : (a, b) => -descComparator(a,b,orderBy)
 }
-// Magic function htat orders and sorts the array every time the header items are clicked const sortData = (rowArray, comparator) => {
+// Magic function that orders and sorts the array every time the header items are clicked const sortData = (rowArray, comparator) => {
   const tempArr = rowArray.map((item, index) => [item, index]);
   tempArr.sort((a,b) => {